Using ground-based observatories, scientists discovered a distant dwarf planet, dubbed 2012 VP113, located beyond the known edge of our solar system.

 “The search for these distant inner Oort cloud objects beyond Sedna and 2012 VP113 should continue, as they could tell us a lot about how our Solar System formed and evolved,” says Sheppard.

-Sheppard and Trujillo used the new Dark Energy Camera (DECam) on the NOAO 4 meter telescope in Chile for discovery.
-DECam has the largest field-of-view of any 4-meter or larger telescope, giving it unprecedented ability to search large areas of sky for faint objects.
-The Magellan 6.5-meter telescope at Carnegie’s Las Campanas Observatory was used to determine the orbit of 2012 VP113 and obtain detailed information about its surface properties.
+Sheppard and Trujillo used the new Dark Energy Camera (DECam) on the NOAO 4-meter (13-foot) telescope in Chile for discovery.
+DECam has the largest field-of-view of any 4-meter or larger telescope, giving it unprecedented ability to search large areas of the sky for faint objects.
+The Magellan 6.5-meter (21.3-foot) telescope at Carnegie’s Las Campanas Observatory was used to determine the orbit of 2012 VP113 and obtain detailed information about its surface properties.

 There are three competing theories for how the inner Oort cloud might have formed.
 As more objects are found, it will be easier to narrow down which of these theories is most likely accurate.
 One theory is that a rogue planet could have been tossed out of the giant planet region and could have perturbed objects out of the Kuiper Belt to the inner Oort cloud on its way out.
 This planet could have been ejected or still be in the distant solar system today.
 The second theory is that a close stellar encounter could have put objects into the inner Oort cloud region.
 A third theory suggests inner Oort cloud objects are captured extra-solar planets from other stars that were near our Sun in its birth cluster.